Chukobyte/black-history/docs/timeline/reconstruction.md

 The laws of Jim Crow were a combination of state and local statues that enforced segregation and discrimination against black people.

-**Voting Restrictions**
+##### Voting Restrictions

 - **Poll Taxes:** Black citizens were required to pay fees in order to vote.
 - **Literacy Tests:** These tests were administered to disqualify black voters after anit-literacy laws previously prevents Black people from learning to read and write.
 - **Grandfather Clauses:** These provisions allowed individuals who ancestors had voted before the Civil War to bypass poll taxes and literacy tests, which definitely excluded black people who weren't allowed to vote beforehand.

-**Housing Discrimination**
+##### Housing Discrimination

 - **Redlining:** Banks and lenders denied Black families loans and mortgages in certain neighborhoods.

-### Institutionalization of Segregation (1896)
+##### Institutionalization of Segregation (1896)
 Plessy v.
-Ferguson codified the "separate but equal" doctrine established by the US Supreme Court, but in reality the facilities and services such as education, transportation, healthcare were anything but equal.
+Ferguson codified the "separate but equal" doctrine established by the US Supreme Court, but in reality the facilities and services such as education, transportation, healthcare, and public accomadations were anything but equal.